 Bring Hands-On Mining Into Your Classroom

 The Nevada Mining Association has partnered with the American Geosciences Institute to update select lessons, aligning them with state standards and connecting them to real-world examples.
-Topics include rocks and minerals, the mining process, sustainability, map reading, and plate tectonics.
+Topics include careers, rocks and minerals, the mining process, sustainability, map reading, and plate tectonics.

 - Grade-Level Specific – Each topic has different versions for students in grades 3-5, middle school, and high school, ensuring age-appropriate content and activities.
 Most topics also have lessons for students in grades K-2.